 The Federal Communications Commission’s Media Bureau has announced the creation of the Electioneering Communications Database which was created in response to the Bipartisan Campaign Reform Act of 2002 and sections of the Federal Election Commission’s Rules.

-With the help of the database, journalists can determine whether communications sent via TV or radio station, cable system or satellite delivery had the potential to reach 50,000 or more people in any given Congressional district or state.
+With the help of the database, journalists can determine whether communications sent via TV or radio, cable system or satellite delivery had the potential to reach 50,000 or more people in any given Congressional district or state.

 Information in the database is current as of November 2003 and will not be changed until after the conclusion of the current election cycle this November.
 If the database indicates 50,000 or more people in a district or state cannot receive a communication, “such information shall be a complete defense” against charges that the communication constituted electioneering, according to the act.